Managing your psoriasis is possible

 Your doctor is the best resource to help you understand which type of psoriasis you have.
 See other important topics to discuss with your doctor here.

-Psoriasis can affect your mind, too
+Psoriasis can also affect your state of mind

 Because the symptoms of psoriasis are so visible, they can also impact mental and emotional health.1 Many people living with psoriasis have embarrassment, lack of self-esteem, anxiety and increased prevalence of depression stemming from their condition.1 People with psoriasis have reported experiencing a wide range of impacts on their:1